dstrick17/DacNet/README.md

 # Pneumonia Detection Using Deep Learning

 ## Project Overview
-This project aims to reproduce and adapt the findings of the paper **"CheXNet: Radiologist-Level Pneumonia Detection on Chest X-Rays with Deep Learning"** (https://arxiv.org/abs/1711.05225) by training a convolutional neural network (CNN) on a publicly available pneumonia dataset from Kaggle.
-The goal is to evaluate whether deep learning can match or surpass radiologists in pneumonia detection.
+This project aims to reproduce and adapt the findings of the paper **"CheXNet: Radiologist-Level Pneumonia Detection on Chest X-Rays with Deep Learning"** (https://arxiv.org/abs/1711.05225) for deep learning can match or surpass radiologists in pneumonia detection.

 ## Project Structure